 The next set of shots is the same kind that it starts from zoom up of villains' fists and then zooms out to create visual impact.
 It needs accompany of choreography.
 See Fig.9-10.

-Sammo Hung's Pose as Joints.
-The following set of shots show dynamic use of zoom in and out and smash cut.
+Sammo Hung's poses as joints.
+The following set of shots show the dynamic use of zoom in and out and smash cut.
 First zoom up of Sammo Hung, then zooms out to be a full shot, after he knocked out of these villains, finally camera zooms into his pose.
 This pose is a joint for the next set of shots.
 See Fig.11-13.

 The Last Set of Opening Fight Sequence is mixture of contemporary multi camera editing and smash cut

-Enter the Fat Dragon (1978) is not only the best parody of Hong Kong films, but also it established the typical style of the 1980s' Hong Kong comedy action master pieces.
+In conclusion, Enter the Fat Dragon (1978) is not only the best parody of Hong Kong films, but also it established the typical style of the 1980s' Hong Kong comedy action master pieces.
 Sammo Hung is the Chaplin or Mel Brooks of Hong Kong cinema.
 There is no one more influential than Sammo Hung except Bruce Lee himself.
-This film is one of genuine film master pieces in Hong Kong film history.
+Thus this film is undeniably one of genuine film master pieces in Hong Kong film history.